fortenforge/e/_posts/2018-05-28-coinbase-phishing.md

 ## Lessons Learned

 So, what accounts for the dismal performance of the scam?
 The attackers had a number of things working against them.
 First was the choice to serve the site over HTTP instead of HTTPS.
 On unencrypted sites that include a form, Chrome includes a "Not Secure" message next to the URL.
-In fact, Chrome will actually get even more aggressive with non-HTTPS pages [starting in October 2018](https://blog.chromium.org/2018/05/evolving-chromes-security-indicators.html)
+In fact, Chrome will actually get even more aggressive with non-HTTPS pages [starting in October 2018](https://blog.chromium.org/2018/05/evolving-chromes-security-indicators.html):

 ![](https://3.bp.blogspot.com/-MkJEkHnXcXc/Wv181DQednI/AAAAAAAAA6E/95MwjxqK7awaCgr_Z6xRNWVi0Ztf0-ncACLcBGAs/s1600/Treatment%2Bof%2BHTTP%2BPages%2Bwith%2BUser%2BInput.gif){: .center-image }

 One has to wonder why the phishers didn't bother getting a free certificate from [Let's Encrypt](https://letsencrypt.org/) to make the page more believable.
 Since the average person doesn't know enough about domain names to understand that coinbase.com is owned by Coinbase, while coinbase.tx-app.com is not, we've entered a dangerous period where anyone can create a reasonably convincing phishing site just by obtaining a certificate.

-Thankfully, Chrome is slowly phasing out the green locks entirely, making HTTPS the accepted default instead of some special status.
+Thankfully, Chrome is slowly phasing out the green locks entirely, making HTTPS the accepted default instead of some special status:

 ![](https://4.bp.blogspot.com/-NOXiIl70UqI/Wv18vLtJqjI/AAAAAAAAA6A/8vjHdMA4ico5ZT9F_i7O5_Rg2VE534e-ACLcBGAs/s1600/pasted%2Bimage%2B0%2B%25283%2529.png){: .center-image }

 The other major factor was Coinbase's two-factor authentication.
 There's a widespread myth that two-factor authentication can prevent phishing.
-As we ve seen this is untrue---to really stop phishing attacks you need to use a hardware token like a [Yubikey](https://www.yubico.com/) paired with some cryptographic protocol like [U2F](https://www.yubico.com/solutions/fido-u2f/) or [WebAuthn](https://blogs.dropbox.com/tech/2018/05/introducing-webauthn-support-for-secure-dropbox-sign-in/) which binds to the TLS session.
+As we ve seen, this is untrue---to really stop phishing attacks you need to use a hardware token like a [Yubikey](https://www.yubico.com/) paired with some cryptographic protocol like [U2F](https://www.yubico.com/solutions/fido-u2f/) or [WebAuthn](https://blogs.dropbox.com/tech/2018/05/introducing-webauthn-support-for-secure-dropbox-sign-in/) which binds to the TLS session.
 Coinbase currently doesn't support any such method.
-Still, clearly two-factor authentication mitigated the damage, if only by making it so hard for users to login that they stopped trying midway through getting phished.
+Still, two-factor authentication clearly mitigated the damage, if only by making it so hard for users to login that they stopped trying midway through getting phished.

 Finally, the largest determinant was Google's [Safe Browsing](https://safebrowsing.google.com/) initiative which [flagged the site](https://transparencyreport.google.com/safe-browsing/search?url=coinbase.tx-app.com) only a couple hours after the text message was sent to me.